rootslab/train/Readme.md

 ###Train
 [![build status](https://travis-ci.org/rootslab/train.png)](https://travis-ci.org/rootslab/train)
-> The Train module is an implementation of a Queue data structure.
+> The Train module is an implementation of a ( FIFO ) Queue data structure.

 > It uses 2 arrays, to simulate and perform a fast element shift/pop operation, without using the Array#shift() method.